-Within a SCI 9-bits data, the maximum speed allowed on the MOSI line is 125 Kbits/s.
-When using a 1 Mhz oscillator, the data transfer speed and the minimum delay time between SCI bytes are shown on figure 11.
+Within an SCI 9-bits data, the maximum speed allowed on the MOSI line is 125 Kbits/s.
+When using a 1 MHz oscillator, the data transfer speed and the minimum delay time between SCI bytes are shown in Figure 8.